 Bangkok Thai Étterem

 Bangkok Thai Étterem is one of Budapest's oldest Thai restaurants, occupying a below-ground space near the Grand Market Hall and the tourist-heavy Váci Street.
-This, of course, means that most customers here consist of foreigners.
+This, of course, means that most customers here are foreigners.
 Golden Buddha statues and fading celebrity photos line the walls—hello Matt Damon and Yoko Ono!—and lend an adorably dated feel to the inside.

 In its third decade of existence, Bangkok Étterem is still going strong—a wait during dinner hours is not unusual.
 Prices have remained very reasonable despite the place's central location and popularity (mains range from €6 to €10).
 Also, the old-school servers are good-natured and accommodating, even during peak dining hours.
 Note that there's little network signal inside the premises, so this is your chance for an undisturbed, phone-free meal with friends or family.